The HVO oxygen-generating system is similar to a rechargeable battery. The difference is that this battery recharges itself automatically:

 The Oxygen Regulator

 Most oxygen regulators are designed for high-pressure tanks.
 The regulator below is the Harris Low-Pressure, High-Flow Oxygen Regulator.
-It was designed for the low pressure that we maintain in the HVO System.
+It is designed for the low pressure that is maintained in the HVO System.
 This is a critical component that will prevent oxygen flow issues.
 The cost is less than $200.

 Planning for Power

 HVO Systems run on standard 110 volt AC power.
-A household outlet is required for each headbox (either Master or Drone).
+A household outlet (20 amp dedicated circuit with no other appliances running on it) is required for each headbox (either Master or Drone).
 In addition, a dedicated circuit is required for each Relay Box:

 Three outlet Relay Box requires 20 amps